Teamo Supremo

 Teamo Supremo is an American animated television series created by Phil Walsh.
-Animated in the limited animation style pioneered by Jay Ward, predecessors who inspired its style, it tells of three superhero children: Captain Crandall, Skate Lad, and Rope Girl.
+Animated in the limited animation style pioneered by Jay Ward and his predecessors who inspired his style, it tells of three superhero children: Captain Crandall, Skate Lad, and Rope Girl.

-The series made its broadcast debut for ABC's Disney's One Saturday Morning block on January 19, 2002, where most of its first season aired.
+The series made its broadcast premiere for ABC's Disney's One Saturday Morning block on January 19, 2002, where most of its first season aired.
 However, it started regularly airing on Toon Disney in September of that same year, where most of its second season premiered.
-During the spring of 2003, about half of its second season premiered on what had been by then renamed ABC Kids.
-On September 13, 2003, it was taken off ABC Kids, leaving the rest of the episodes to premiere on Toon Disney, ending its run by 2004.
-Thirty-nine episodes were made, with 76 total stories (all but two episodes had two 11-minute-long stories slotted in their 22-minute time slot).
+During Spring 2003, about half of its second season premiered on what had been by then rebranded as ABC Kids.
+On September 13, 2003, it was taken off ABC Kids, leaving the rest of the episodes to premiere on Disney Channel's all-animated, digital cable spinoff Toon Disney (now Disney XD), ending its run by 2004.
+39 episodes were made, with 76 total stories (all but two episodes had two 11-minute-long stories slotted in their 22-minute time slot).
+In Canada, it aired on Family Channel and in Europe, it also aired different non-cable networks along Disney-branded networks.

 Plot

-Kid superheroes Captain Crandall, Skate Lad, and Rope Girl protect their state from various bad guys when called in by Governor Kevin.
-They take on bad guys like Baron Blitz, Madame Snake, Laser Pirate, Helius Inflato, Dehydro, Mr. Large, and other bad guys while also occasionally interacting with the other local superheroes.
+Three gradeschool-aged superhero children Captain Crandall, Skate Lad, and Rope Girl (dubbed "Teamo Supremo") protect their state from several villainous, bad people when called in by Governor Kevin.
+They take on bad people such as Baron Blitz, Madame Snake, Laser Pirate, Helius Inflato, Dehydro, Mr. Large, and other bad people while also occasionally interacting with the other local superheroes.